jamesmh/coravel/README.md

 await this._mailer.SendAsync(new NewUserViewMailable(user));
 ```

-This e-mail from this quick-start would look like this:
+The e-mail from this quick-start would look like this:

 ![email sample](https://github.com/jamesmh/coravel/blob/master/Docs/email-sample.png)

+### There's Much More!

 This is a quick look at Coravel's mailing!
-Check out the [full docs](https://github.com/jamesmh/coravel/blob/master/Docs/Mailing.md) to see all the available features!
+Check out the [full docs](https://github.com/jamesmh/coravel/blob/master/Docs/Mailing.md) to see all the available features in-depth!